What is Executive Presence and How Do You Show It?

-Have you ever had a superior who exudes leadership qualities the moment they walk into a room?
+Have you ever known a person who exudes leadership qualities the moment they walk into a room?
 You instinctively know that this individual is in control when they begin talking, but why do you feel this way?
-You feel this way because of your superior’s executive presence.
+You feel this way because of their executive presence.
 Here, I help you understand what executive presence is and how to adopt it.

 What is Executive Presence?